VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware/biggerpicture.md

 Where every one of these things relates back to this page - keeping the time spend moving and accessing data down.

 Now, a good chunk of that is really advanced stuff, and 95% of the time when you're writing code you won't have to worry about any of this.
-Hell, depending on the language you're working in, you literally *can't* because you wont have control over how things like that are done.
+Hell, depending on the language you're working in, you literally *can't* because you won't have control over how things like that are done.
 But understanding how it works and knowing that you *can* is important, as some problems would otherwise be impractical.
 Let me explain:

 Say you're working on real time audio.
 To keep things "real time" you can buffer around 128 samples of audio, and you'll probably be playing back 48,000 samples a second.
 So, that means any computation you do has to happen reliably within 2.6 milliseconds deadlines.